 James Hughes is a jazz Saxophonist born and raised in the Detroit area.
 He has over 20 years of professional experience covering a wide range of genres from jazz to rock and roll, from classical to soul.
 James has a fresh and original voice on Saxophone but stays rooted in the great hard-bop tradition of Detroit.
 He maintains an active performance and teaching schedule.
-He has three albums released under his own name, MOTION, FROM HERE ON OUT and EVER UP & ONWARD which was selected as one of AllMusic's "Top Jazz Albums" in 2015!
+He has four albums released under his own name, THE GATES, MOTION, FROM HERE ON OUT and EVER UP & ONWARD which was selected as one of AllMusic's "Top Jazz Albums" in 2015!

 “…inspired by the grand Motor City jazz scene of the 1950s and early ‘60s, these players update and extend that tradition with excellent writing, arranging, and playing for the 21st century.”
 Thom Jurek, All Music Guide April 2015

 The passion for music started early for James.
 It began with piano lessons at age 4 inspired by the music of J.S.
 Bach, sustained with renewed energy upon hearing the music of Scott Joplin and playing Saxophone at age 10, and matured when discovering the music of Charlie Parker in high school.
 This passion led him to study jazz Saxophone at Wayne State University with Matt Michaels, Chris Collins and Larry Nozero.
 James gave himself one year after earning a B.M. in Jazz Studies to try and make a career out of music... that one year has turned into 20!